The Proposition (2005 film): Plot

 In 1880s Australia, Charlie Burns and his gang of bushrangers engage in a gunfight with the police.
 All gang members except Charlie and his younger brother Mikey are killed.
 Captain Morris Stanley tells Charlie that he will have Mikey executed by Christmas, which is in 9 days.
 Stanley offers to free both Mikey and Charlie if Charlie agrees to kill his older brother Arthur Burns, who is wanted for the rape and murder of pregnant Eliza Hopkins and her family.
 Mikey remains in custody while Charlie sets out to kill their brother.
-During a raid, the police capture some Aboriginal people who call Arthur a "dog man" and report that no one goes near his cave.
+During a raid, the police capture some Aboriginal Australians who call Arthur a "dog man" and report that no one goes near his cave.
 In town, Stanley's wife Martha asks him for details about Eliza's death.
 He hides both the grisly nature of her death and the deal he made with the two other Burns brothers from her.
 Sergeant Lawrence does not approve of his decision to let Charlie go free, informing the other policemen of Stanley's deal and speaking of their attraction to Martha in secret.

 Riding in search of Arthur, Charlie encounters an inebriated old man named Jellon Lamb in a cantina where the owner has been speared to death.
 Charlie realizes Lamb is a bounty hunter pursuing the Burns brothers and knocks him out.
 Later, Charlie awakes and is speared in the chest by a group of Aboriginal men.
 Before passing out, he sees the man who speared him get shot in the head.

 In town, word has spread of Stanley's proposition and Martha begins to notice people treating her differently, raising her suspicions.

 Eden Fletcher, who hired Stanley to "clean up" the area, comes into town and orders that Mikey be given one hundred lashes as punishment for the rape and murder of the Hopkins family.
 Stanley is aghast at this, as he believes Mikey is not responsible for his actions and the flogging will kill him, and because it will break his deal with Charlie and bring the Burns gang's revenge upon him and his wife.
 Martha, listening in on their conversation, learns the truth of her friend's rape and murder.
 Stanley realises Lawrence's disloyalty and sends him and a group of his men away to hunt the Aboriginals responsible for the death of the cantina owner.